zacherytcox/stelligent-u/13-ECS/README.md

 - Try `docker pull`ing the image you exported earlier from your stack.
 It should succeed, can you explain what happened?

+> Using the authorization token as a password doesn't work.

 #### Lab 13.1.6 Push the latest image of NGINX from DockerHub to your repository

 Pull the latest [NGINX](https://hub.docker.com/_/nginx) image and push it to